Real Estate Wholesale Formula: An Investor's Guide (2024)

 What Is The Real Estate Wholesale Formula?

-A real estate wholesale formula is a quick formula wholesale buyers use to size up a potential acquisition to determine if it is a viable investment deal.
+A real estate wholesale formula is a quick formula wholesale buyers use to size up how to determine arv if it is a viable investment deal.
 Key questions that are answered by the formula are:

 The wholesale equation will typically look like this: